luszczewskakasia1/compute-benchmarks/FAQ.md

 ### What does test XXX do?
 Every benchmark binary can be run with --help parameter, which provides a short description for each test case.

+### Why does CMake tell me, that LevelZero/OpenCL installation was not found?
+No need to worry about it.
+CMake requires special config files, so it can discovoer installed libraries.
+Sometimes the files are not there, even if SDKs are installed correctly.
+For this reason the repository contains its own LevelZero SDK and OpenCL SDK (loader+headers), which makes it self-sufficient.
+If system-wide installation cannot be found, benchmarks are built using these SDKs and they are still functional.

+### Why am I getting linker errors related to libze_loader.so?
+You probably cloned the repository on Windows and copied the files over to Linux.
+Because of that symbolic links pointing to the LevelZero loader break and they are interpreted as raw files.
+Recommended way is to clone and build the repository on the same system.
+Or, if you don't care about LevelZero tests, you can disable them with `-DBUILD_L0=OFF` CMake argument.

+### Why am I getting linker errors related to pciaccess.so?
+Same as above.
+Pciaccess is a library used on Linux in OpenCL tests to discover, what device we are running on.
+It can be disabled with `-DUSE_PCIACCESS=OFF` CMake argument.